Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Augmented quantization

-We now generalize the quantization error by replacing the Euclidean distance with a $p$-Wasserstein metric which, it turns, allows to rewrite the quantization error for any representatives $\Rbold$ and associated clusters $\Cbold$ that form a partition of the samples $(x_{i})_{i=1}^{n}$:
+We now generalize the quantization error by replacing the Euclidean distance with a $p$-Wasserstein metric which, in turn, allows to rewrite the quantization error for any representatives $\Rbold$ and associated clusters $\Cbold$ that form a partition of the samples $(\xbf_{i})_{i=1}^{n}$: